JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/4-3rd meeting_v2.md

 With the state-of-the-art virtualization technologies, services can be implemented in modular software as a graph/chain of portable VOs that can be dynamically migrated around the Telco infrastructure.
 It is proposed a VO clustering and migration policy that jointly considers user proximity and inter-VO affinity to scalably support user mobility, while allowing service differentiation among users.

 ----------
-[Migration Optimization]
+[Migration optimization in mobile fog environments]
 ----------
 ----------

-- Mobile IoT devices
+- Latency-aware with mobile IoT devices
 	- [237] Migcep: operator migration for mobility driven distributed complex event processing (2013)
 	- [231] Dynamic service migration and workload scheduling in edge-clouds (2015)
 	- [232] Segue: Quality of service aware edge cloud service migration (2016)